ooni/spec/test-specs/ts-020-telegram.md

 * 149.154.167.91
 * 149.154.171.5

-The test establishes TCP connection to all the access points IP addresses.
+The test establishes TCP connection to all the access point IP addresses.
-If any TCP connections on ports 80 and 443 to Telegram’s access points IP fail we consider the access point to be blocked:
+If all TCP connections on ports 80 and 443 to Telegram’s access point IPs fail we consider Telegram to be blocked:

 ```json
 {